 Paul Bastide is a problem solving and inventive developer focused on leading teams to develop great software.
-He is currently architecting, building, maintaining and enhancing a resilient and compliant healthcare platform.
+He is currently building, maintaining and enhancing solutions on the OpenShift Platform.
 He is energetically focused on mentoring early career employees to find and attain their goals.

-With over two hundred patents, Paul is recognized as prolific inventor on Wikipedia’s List of prolific inventors.
+With over three hundred patents, Paul is recognized as a prolific inventor on Wikipedia’s List of prolific inventors.

 With twenty years of experience in the Information Technology field, Paul has had roles which give a perspective of deep technical enablement of customers, supporting customers, integrating systems-of-systems, and high-performance development.
 These roles have provided me with an outlet for problem solving and implementing solutions to complex software engineering problems.

 I am developing offering on the IBM Power Systems OpenShift offering.
 I engineer container solutions in Go, Kubernetes Operators and Python.